JosephBorodach/KCapital/README.md

 ## Outline
 ### 1. Initialize the system:
 a.
-Load necessary libraries and dependencies
+Load necessary libraries and dependencies.
 b.
 Establish a connection to the trading platform's API
 c.
 Authenticate the user's credentials